 Anyone who underestimates the effect of President Trump’s escalating trade war with Beijing on the global solar industry may wish to note the foreign exchange figures reported by the Canadian manufacturer, with the appreciation of the renminbi against the dollar turning a fourth-quarter FOREX gain of US$7.3 million into a US$8.5 million loss in the latest figures.
 And that came after a US$8.5 million foreign exchange reverse in the first quarter of last year.

 Canadian Solar is nevertheless set to press head with plans to expand its annual manufacturing capacity, albeit to a much more modest extent than its major Chinese peers, with cell output to rise from 6.3 GW to 7.8 GW next month, and 9.3 GW by the end of the year.
 Module capacity will rise in similar stages, from 8,880 MW to 9,130 MW and 11.2 GW by the end of December.
 Analysts may note, however, the plans are accompanied by a footnote stating they are “subject to change based on market conditions”.

-Shareholders wondering how much of a blip the figures represent will note Yan has predicted module shipments will rise to 1.95-2.05 GW in the current quarter and that total revenue is expected to reach $970-1.01 billion.
+Shareholders wondering how much of a blip the figures represent will note Yan has predicted module shipments will rise to 1.95-2.05 GW in the current quarter and that total revenue is expected to reach US$970-1.01 billion.